 - No douching or sexual intercourse

 - No strenuous activities – no exercising, running, heavy lifting including children, groceries, luggage, etc.

 The physician establishes the acceptable level of response to the treatment during the cycle.
-If at any point, the Natural Mother’s or the Surrogate Mother’s response to the treatment falls below that established level, the physician will most likely cancel the cycle.
+If at any point, the Natural Mother’s or the Surrogate’s response to the treatment falls below that established level, the physician will most likely cancel the cycle.

-Click here to read more details about the Surrogate Mother’s role in the IVF/UET process.
+Click here to read more details about the Surrogate’s role in the IVF/UET process.